 Of course, if you’re travelling across seas, you have to remember that June is the start of our cooler season – in other words, our Winter in Perth has just begun!
 So if you, for example, are travelling over here for your UK Summer holidays, you’ll have to be prepared for our slightly cooler temperatures.

-However, with 2014 being Perth’s second hottest Summer on record, our Winter climate should still boast some good weather for any budding holiday makers!
+Even though We had the coldest day in 2018 Winter, our 2019’s Winter climate should still boast some good weather for any budding holiday makers!

 So What Does Winter in Perth have in store?

 Perth city has absolutely plenty of activities and places for you to visit – both indoor and outdoor:

 A crisp Perth Winter morning is a great opportunity to explore some of the eateries that the City has to offer.
 Sip on a warm coffee or try an organic breakfast at one of the many eateries situated along Beaufort Street in Highgate or wander around one of the many pop-up farmers markets.
 In the evening, nestled amongst heritage buildings, you will find many a bar and restaurant: from 1920s inspired carnival bars, to authentic Japanese, to street food inspired tapas, there’s something to suit every taste.

 July in Perth has plenty going on for the little ones.
 Perth City itself has stunning views, parks and waterfronts, but with the Western Australian Museum displaying more than 20 life-size dinosaur models until August the 3rd, you’ll have to get the kids prepared for a close encounters with some of the most fascinating creatures that ever roamed the earth – perfect for a rainy Perth Winter day!
 Or why not visit the Scitech Plantarium or Perth Zoo for experiences both educational and entertaining.